 The basic safety considerations and warnings that are to be followed are:

-- For a beginner initially, it is only possible to perform the exercises a limited number of times and it can be time-consuming for building targeted muscles.
+- For a beginner initially, it is only possible to perform the exercises a limited number of times, and it can be time-consuming to build targeted muscles.

 - Practicing the workouts regularly and slowly increasing the count improves muscle strength in a measured and safe way.